Search Pilla

 What it is: A bar closing checklist is the set of tasks done at the end of service to leave the bar cashed up, clean, and secure.
 This version is the tick-list of 16 closing tasks, plus a notes field.
 It covers cashing up and card reconciliation, cleaning the bar top, taps, ice wells and drip trays, securing fridges and stock, waste, and locking up.

 In practice: A single-site pub closes at midnight.
-The supervisor works down the list, cashes up, cleans the taps, ticks each task, notes a short on the till to investigate, and the bar is left secure with the close on record.
+The manager works down the list, cashes up, cleans the taps, ticks each task, notes a short on the till to investigate, and the bar is left secure with the close on record.

 Why it works: The list lives on the canvas, so the close doesn't depend on a tired closer remembering all sixteen steps.
 The notes field captures the one thing, like a till short, that needs following up.